QuantConnect/lean-cli/README.md

-  --overwrite                  Overwrite --report-destination if it already contains a file --image TEXT                 The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                     Pull the LEAN engine image before running the report creator --lean-config FILE           The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                    Enable debug logging --help                       Show this message and exit.
+  --overwrite                  Overwrite --report-destination if it already contains a file --image TEXT                 The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                     Pull the LEAN engine image before running the report creator --pdf                        Create a PDF version along with the HTML version of the report --lean-config FILE           The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                    Enable debug logging --help                       Show this message and exit.